 Every year, the Federal Housing Finance Agency looks at conventional loan limits.
 They determine the conventional loan limit and high-cost limit in certain areas based on the median cost of homes in the nation and specific areas.

-The California conventional loan limits change annually – and they typically increase.
+The California conventional loan limits change annually – and they typically increase as we see with the California 2022 conforming loan limits.
 This makes it easier for borrowers with all qualifications to secure conventional financing.

 Jumbo loans can be harder to secure because of the risk they involve.
 Only borrowers with great credit, low debts, and a lot of assets qualify, which rules out the general population.
 Fortunately, with higher conventional loan limits, loans are easier to get in California, making homeownership a reality for millions of people.